mo4ch:>OPEC+ struggle to seal deal to cut output, as 10mn barrel oil curb hinges on Mexico’s approval | Mo4ch News

 Kuwait’s oil minister, Dr Khaled al-Fadil, has confirmed that Mexico's position was the reason behind the group's failure to churn out the much-awaited deal.

-The ministers of the oil producing countries are now set to continue negotiations on Friday, the agency reported.
+Prince Abdulaziz bin Salman, Saudi Arabia's Minister of Energy, urged Mexico to come on board, arguing that it would only gain from the deal.

+"I hope (Mexico) comes to see the benefit of this agreement not only for Mexico but for the whole world.
+This whole agreement is hinging on Mexico agreeing to it," he told Reuters.

-Though the G20 will host a virtual meeting on energy on the same day, the OPEC+ members nonetheless plan to meet in a last-ditch attempt to try to persuade Mexico to accept the deal.
+When the G20 hosts a virtual meeting on energy on Friday, it is expected that the OPEC+ members will try to persuade Mexico to accept the deal in a last-ditch effort to finalize the agreement.

 News of the spat came after reports suggesting a tentative deal had been reached, but Mexico’s reluctance to divert from plans to expand, rather than limit, oil output is feared to derail the agreement.
 Mexico’s state oil company, Pemex, has long resisted any cuts, instead moving ahead with a host of new drilling projects while looking to develop some 15 new sites.